JiaC623/Projects/2021 Inventor Modelling Toolbox/Demo.md

 <br>
 <br>

-The inventor files (parts, assemblies, and drawing dimensions) can be seen in folder.
+The inventor files (parts, assemblies, and drawing dimensions) can be seen in folder.<br>

+The toolbox has a rotatable hinge and the "bolt" has a few millimeters of gap in between so that 3D printing would not make them as a whole and let it actually "detachable".
+The used 3D printer software was Prusa Slicer.

 <br>